Probation Violations

 Technical Violations

-Technical violations involve alleged noncompliance with probation rules that do not necessarily involve a new criminal charge.
+Technical violations involve alleged noncompliance with probation rules without necessarily involving a new criminal charge.

 Examples may include: